gjokekocev/Image-Processing/README.md

 ## Description
 The goal of this project is to create a robust classifier, to collect data and prepare custom dataset.
-We built a model that will recognize
+We built a model that will recognize different pictures.

 ## Properties